Refugee flow quickens as Syrian deadline approaches

 "I got there and helicopters started hitting the streets with machineguns.
 I escaped from my car and a young guy on a motorcycle helped me.
 I jumped on with him only to see a tank in front of us.
 It fired a shell in our direction and he was killed instantly," Zakzak said.

-"I could not recognize Killi.
+"I could not recognise Killi.
 The roads were full of rubble.
 Shells were hitting everywhere," he said.

 REFUGEE INFLUX